PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 15:02:23
+Last updated: 2024-04-08 15:02:56
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar